techidaily/site-win11-tips/source/_posts/dealing-with-high-dpi-displays-a-windows-guide.md

 ![Adjust Your Windows Display Settings](https://static1.makeuseofimages.com/wordpress/wp-content/uploads/2023/03/adjust-your-windows-display-settings.jpg)

- Furthermore, you can also use a slider to[adjust the text size on Windows](https://www.makeuseof.com/tag/windows-10-fonts-text-sizes/) according to your preference.
+ Furthermore, you can also use a slider to [adjust the text size on Windows](https://www.makeuseof.com/tag/windows-10-fonts-text-sizes/) according to your preference.
 To use it, click on the small arrow next to the**Scale** option.

  On the next screen, click**Text size** and drag the slider to adjust the size of the text and other elements.
 There is also a text size preview section where you can see the changes you are making.